 PhD dissertations are extremely time intensive, and successful completion requires full time focus.
 It is expected that students who have reached candidacy (that is, successfully presented their dissertation proposal) will spend full time on their research for at least one academic year and will attend the majority of the SEOR departmental seminars throughout that period.

-Reduction of Credit
+Transfer of Credit

 The 72 hours of required doctoral-level credits typically consist of 48 credits of coursework and 24 credits of dissertation research.
-Students who receive a reduction of credit will complete a minimum of 48 credits as outlined in Degree Requirements.
+Students who receive a transfer of credit will complete a minimum of 48 credits as outlined in Degree Requirements.

 All decisions concerning the student’s course requirements and plan of study must be approved by the dissertation committee chair, as well as by the department’s doctoral coordinator.